mikeloguay/team-split/README.md

 ## Limitations and future development

-- UI general imprivements: teams organized in a football field, with pictures, etc.
+- UI general improvements: teams organized in a football field, with pictures, etc.
 - Be able to add new players dinamically
 - User login and storage, so every user could have its own list of players
 - ...